-Employment agreements (continued)
+Employment agreements (cont.)

-Name: Marc Zimmerman Title: Chief Financial Officer (CFO) Details: Ongoing service agreement.
-Marc's employment may be terminated by either party at any time and for any reason on 60 days' notice.
-If Marc resigns, the Company may unilaterally accelerate the date of termination.
-Marc is entitled to participate in the Company's short and long-term incentive plans.
-Name: Marc's services agreement contains standard provisions regarding duties, leave entitlements, confidentiality, intellectual property, and non-competition and non-solicitation restrictions.
-Name: Dr Matthew Myntti D ^{itle:} Chief Technology Officer (CTO) Detail: Ongoing employment agreement to be reviewed annually by the Company.
-The Company or employee may terminate the service agreement by giving 90 days written notice. a D The Company may terminate immediately for Cause as defined in the agreement.
-0 Matthew is entitled to participate in the Company's short term and long-term incentive plans.
-Name: Jon Swanson Hitle: Chief Operating Officer (COO) Name: Details: Jon was appointed as Chief Strategy Officer on 2 January 2025.
+Name: Dr. Matthew Myntti Title: Chief Technology Officer (CTO) Detail: Ongoing employment agreement to be reviewed annually by the Company.
+The Company or employee may terminate the service agreement by giving 90 days written notice.
+The Company may terminate immediately for Cause as defined in the agreement.
+Matthew is entitled to participate in the Company's short-term and long-term incentive plans.

+Name: Jon Swanson Title: Chief Operating Officer (COO) Details: Jon was appointed as Chief Strategy Officer (CSO) on 2 January 2025.
 Prior to that date, Jon performed the role of Chief Operating Officer (COO).
 Ongoing employment agreement to be reviewed annually by the Company.
 The Company or employee may terminate the service agreement by giving 90 days written notice.
-The Company may terminate immediately for Cause as defined in the agreement.
-Jon is entitled to participate in the Company's short term and long-term incentive plans.
+0 The Company may terminate immediately for Cause as defined in the agreement.
+0 Jon is entitled to participate in the Company's short-term and long-term incentive plans.
 Non-Executive Directors' Remuneration